 This time around it belonged to Thai Airways, and it would take me to Bangkok, my final destination that day.

 More photos of this flight in the gallery below.

 Airplane: Boeing 747-400

 Airline: Thai Airways

-We reached quickly the Thai Airways Boeing 747-400, this time around flight 615 was going to be flown by HS-TGX, with classic colours.
+We reached quickly the Thai Airways Boeing 747-400.
+This time around, flight TG615 was going to be flown by HS-TGX, with classic colours.

-Flight TG615 to Bangkok, in english.
-“Boarding” and we were just arriving.
+Flight TG615 to Bangkok, in English.
+It was “boarding”, and we were just arriving.

-I quickly got in the Airplane, and sat in the 40A window seat, this time around totally mine.
+I quickly settled in the Aeroplane, and sat in the 40A window seat, this time around totally mine.
 The middle seat was empty, and in the aisle there was a nice guy from Malaysia.